terenceylchow124/Sudoku-Automation/README.md

 # Sudoku Automation by KNN-OCR and Backtracking

 In this project, we develop sudoku automation system to auto-solve sudoku puzzle from from [here](https://sudoku.com/medium/).
-First thing first, we grab the screen-shot image and track every positions of digits and manually labels every digits by using OpenCV.
+First thing first, we grab the screenshot image and track every positions of digits and manually labels every digits by using OpenCV.
 Then, we implement ***KNearest-Neighbors-Optical-Character-Recognizer (KNN-OCR)*** to detect and classify all sudoku digit.
 Now, the 9x9 sudoku board is ready in our programe.
 We apply ***Backtracking*** to solve the puzzle.
 Finally, we simulate keyboard actions by pyautogui

 Now, it's to time to play some games!!

 # Training Steps
-> - Normally, we need more creen-shot to train our KNN-OCR, so take few screen-shot of sudoku and create "sudoku_train.png" manully by combining those.
+> - Normally, we need more screenshot to train our KNN-OCR, so take few screenshot of sudoku and create "sudoku_train.png" manully by combining those.
 To skip this step, we provide you under data/.
 > - For data collection, run digit_recongizer.py.
 Please input corresponding number for each red rectangle of pop up window.
 > - Now, training data and labels are already. ("sudoku_data.data" and "sudoku_labels")
 > - Next, train KNN model by running knn_train.py.
 To skip this step, you can also use our trained model.